-Firefighter Tolley died battling blaze caused by incense, FDNY says
+Firefighter William Tolley's funeral plans announced ahead of Queens bunting ceremony - amNewYork

 “It affects them forever,” he added.
 “The main thing is that this is a time you have to hold on to your faith.”

-A bunting ceremony was planned for Friday evening outside of Ladder 135, fire officials said.

-Tolley began his career at Ladder 135 in 2003 before he was reassigned to Ladder 155 in 2010, per the FDNY Foundation.
+Tolley began his career at Ladder 135 in 2003 before he was reassigned to Ladder 155 in 2010, according to the FDNY Foundation.
 He returned to Ladder 135 in 2011, where he served until his death.